-What surprised me was just how emotional an experience it was and made me fall in love with the city all over again.
+What surprised me was just how emotional an experience it was for me and how it made me fall in love with the city all over again.
 Everyone was so welcoming and I had so much fun talking about Liverpool, playing tour guide and just enjoying my own city as a tourist – something I don’t usually do.

-When it was first unveiled, it was a little controversial, however these days it’s a local treasure and an iconic Liverpool landmark.
+When it was first unveiled, it was a little controversial, however, these days it’s a local treasure and an iconic Liverpool landmark.
 As with most works of art, take from it what you will.
 But if sculptures aren’t your thing you could skip it.

 Keep your eyes peeled and you’ll see a few smaller, decorated replicas dotted around the city too!
 Even if you’re not a fan of modern art, they’re kind of cute.

 Then last but not least, is the Museum of Liverpool where you can find out all about the history of the city and the Open Eye Gallery, a free, not-for-profit photography gallery.

 The Albert Dock